Hammad1007/Cat-Lovers/Testing.md

 npx cypress open
 ```

 Great, now we are ready to begin with our E2E Testing.
-Navigate to your IDE and open the folder cypress which has been installed freshly after running the above commands.
+Navigate to your IDE and open the folder 'cypress' which has been installed freshly after running the above commands.
 In your folder, go to the subfolder e2e and inside this folder, create a new 'cy.js' file to start writing your E2E tests for your website.
 You can refer to the file which I have created for any issues.

 #### Important keywords in Cypress

 There are a variety of commands and keywords which are used in cypress.
 You can have a look at them here: [Cypress Commands](https://docs.cypress.io/api/table-of-contents)

-However, I will be mentioning a few basic and most commonly used commands and keywords in cypress for you all to get started.
+However, these are a few basic and most commonly used commands and keywords in cypress for you all to get started.

 **Cypress Keywords**